-UGI seeks regular engagement with investors to communicate our strategy and solicit feedback from the investment community.
-In Fiscal 2021, our independent Board Chair participated in a number of investor meetings.
+UGI seeks regular engagement with investors to communicate our strategy and solicit feedback.
+Our independent Board Chair has participated in a number of investor meetings.
 Additionally, management periodically engages a third-party consultant to obtain independent feedback from our investors.
-In Fiscal 2021, management participated in a number of investor conferences, roadshows, and meetings, both virtual and in-person.
-These meetings were attended by various members of the Company's senior management, including our Chief Executive Officer, Chief Financial Officer, Executive Vice Presidents, and/or senior members of our business unit management teams.
+In Fiscal 2022, management participated in a number of investor conferences, roadshows and meetings.
+These meetings were attended by various members of the Company's senior management, including our Chief Executive Officer,

+Chief Financial Officer, Executive Vice Presidents, and/or senior members of our business unit management teams.
 Management periodically discusses feedback, including key themes and other insights gained from the investor outreach meetings, at the Company's Board and Committee meetings, as appropriate.
-The Board of Directors, as well as the management team, values the perspectives of our investors as it helps us to understand and evaluate the effectiveness of our investor communications.
-Additionally, the Compensation and Management Development Committee takes into consideration the results of the annual advisory vote on the Company's voting shareholders showed their strong support by voting to approve the compensation of the Company's named executive officers.
+The Board, as well as the management team, values the perspectives of our investors as it helps us to understand and evaluate the effectiveness of our investor communications.
+Additionally, the Compensation and Management Development Committee takes into consideration the results of the annual advisory vote on the Company's executive compensation program.
+At the 2022 Annual Meeting, nearly 95% of the Company's voting shareholders showed their strong support by voting to approve the compensation of the Company's named executive officers.

-Code of Business Conduct and Ethics and a Supplier Code of Business Conduct and Ethics
+Code of Business Conduct and Ethics and Supplier Code of Business Conduct and Ethics

-The Company has adopted a Code of Business Conduct and Ethics and a Supplier Code of Business Conduct and Ethics, which are posted on the Company's website, www.ugicorp.com, under "Company - Leadership and Governance - Governance Documents."
+The Company has adopted a Code of Business Conduct and Ethics and a Supplier Code of Business Conduct and Ethics, which are posted on the Company's website, www.ugicorp.com (see "Company - Leadership and Governance - Governance Documents").
 UGI's Code of Business Conduct and Ethics expresses our commitment to integrity.
 It summarizes our expectations and standards for ethical behavior and helps us navigate an increasingly complex world.
-Our Code of Conduct applies to all employees of UGI Corporation and its subsidiaries, as well as our Board of Directors and Company officers.
-We also expect our third-party consultants, contractors, vendors, and service providers to live up to the expectations outlined in our Code of Conduct.
+Our Code of Business Conduct and Ethics applies to all employees of UGI Corporation and its subsidiaries, as well as our Board of Directors and Company officers.
+We also expect our third-party consultants, contractors, vendors, and service providers to live up to the expectations outlined in our Supplier Code of Business Conduct and Ethics.